stampit-org/stampit/README.md

 ## Compatibility

-Be ware.
 Stampit should run fine in any ES5 browser or any node.js.
-But we test only against node.js v4 and above.

 ## API